wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 ## Prerequisites ##

-Before starting installation, make sure your Waves account has a [generating balance]() at least 1000 WAVES.
+Before starting the installation, make sure your Waves account has a [generating balance]() at least 1000 WAVES.
 Also, it would be necessary to keep on hand a Base58 encoded string of the seed phrase of your account.
 Here is how you can encode a seed phrase to Base58:
 1. Open the [Waves IDE](https://waves-ide.com/);